vega/vega-loader-arrow/README.md

 ## Making a release

-To make a release, tag a new version with `yarn version` and push the tag.
+To make a release, tag a new version with `npm version XXX` and push the tag.
 GitHub actions will automatically make a release.